allenhub-net/The--Complete--Github--Actions--and--Workflows--Guide/README.md

     * composite actions
       * combine multiple workflow steps into actions
       * reference the action rather than type out the steps

+### Section 1.14 - Actions

+mostly fiddling with renovate, which is awesome

 # renovate notes

 ## create PRs in github not renovate console

 🦠 renovate web service by default will create the dependency dashboard in the web console (the "developer console"), and not in a github issue.
   I found it difficult to find this setting based on naming.

 "Silent Mode" seems to be the culprait, as least as far as naming clarity is concerned.

 1. go to "SETTINGS"
 <img src="resources/mend-renovate-settings.png" alt="Mend Renovate Settings" width="50%" />

 1. Selection "Dependencies"

 1. Configure  <br><img src="resources/renovate-config.png" alt="Renovate Config Example" width="50%" />